ReneTode/My-AppDaemon/custom_widgets/readme.md

 ![Alt text](custom_widgets_new3.jpg)

-place the files in the directory /conf/custom_widgets use my custom skin waterdrops (to be found in custom css) or edit variables.yaml in your own or the default skin. the lines to add can be found in here in custom_css/default/variables.yaml
+place the files in the directory /conf/custom_widgets

+important! you need to use my custom skin waterdrops (to be found in custom css) or edit variables.yaml in your own skin or the default skin.
+the lines to add to the variables.yaml can be found on this github in custom_css/default/variables.yaml

 to activate the temperature and radial widgets you need to download canvas gauges that can be found here: https://github.com/Mikhus/canvas-gauges